sensetence/vue-quintable/README.md

 - collapse:row | passes row as first  parameter, triggered when row is collapsed

-- filtered:rows| passes filtered rows as first parameter, triggered when filter or search query affect rows
+- filtered:rows | passes filtered rows as first parameter, triggered when filter or search query affect rows

-- ajax:rows| passes ajax rows as first parameter, triggered when rows are updated from server
+- ajax:rows | passes ajax rows as first parameter, triggered when rows are updated from server

+- ajax:error | passes an error as first parameter, triggered when an server error occurs while loading rows via ajax

 - update:perPage | passes integer as first parameter, triggered when per page parameter changes